zemandic/kubernetes-ingress/docs/content/troubleshooting/troubleshoot-ingress-controller.md

 This document will cover how to enable both.

-You can use NGINX Ingress controller command line arguments.
-This is a great way to increase debug log levels for both Ingress as well as NGINX.
+You can use the Ingress Controller command line arguments.
+This is a great way to increase debug log levels for both the Ingress Controller as well as NGINX.
 When using `manifest` for deployment:

 1.)
 Use the command line argument, `- -nginx-debug` in your deployment/daemonset